Soviet broadcast television channels

 Soviet broadcast television channel video archive

-Here we present footage from the Soviet broadcast tv video archive.
+Here we present footage from the Soviet broadcast TV video archive.
 For example, USSR broadcast television news announcements.
 Among videos, a Soviet broadcast on February 20th 1986, where the television programme Vremya announced on the air: “The orbital scientific station “Mir” launched in the Soviet Union”.
 You can preview a full video clip here.
 Besides, we have Central Television of the USSR Chernobyl nuclear reactor disaster announcement.
-At tvdata we license Soviet broadcast television channels announcement footage or copise in high resolution qality.
+At tvdata we license Soviet broadcast television channels announcement footage or copies in high resolution quality.

 Streaming Newscaster Reading The Breaking News from Moscow